nhejazi/haldensify/README.md

-and Hejazi 2020). `haldensify` implements this conditional density estimation strategy for use only with the highly adaptive lasso (HAL) (Benkeser and van der Laan 2016; van der Laan 2017; van der Laan and Benkeser 2018; Coyle, Hejazi, and van der Laan 2020; Hejazi, Coyle, and van der Laan 2020).
-As the (generalized) propensity score is the primary ingredient in inverse probability weighted (IPW) methods, `haldensify` builds loosely on the advances of Ertefaie, Hejazi, and van der Laan (2021) to provide nonparametric IPW estimators of the causal effects of continuous treatments (Hejazi et al. 2021), which can be made to achieve the non/semi-parametric efficiency bound by undersmoothing (lowering regularization) over a family of the HAL conditional density estimators.
+and Hejazi 2020). `haldensify` implements this conditional density estimation strategy for use only with the highly adaptive lasso (HAL) (Benkeser and van der Laan 2016; van der Laan 2017; van der Laan and Benkeser 2018; Coyle et al. 2022; Hejazi, Coyle, and van der Laan 2020).
+As the (generalized) propensity score is the primary ingredient in inverse probability weighted (IPW) methods, `haldensify` builds loosely on the advances of Ertefaie, Hejazi, and van der Laan (2022) to provide nonparametric IPW estimators of the causal effects of continuous treatments (Hejazi et al. 2022), which can be made to achieve the non/semi-parametric efficiency bound by undersmoothing (lowering regularization) over a family of the HAL conditional density estimators.

 -----